-1. I planned to go to university.
+2. I planned to go to university.
 Should I still go?

-If your heart was and is still set on going to university to do a particular course and you get the results you need, then despite the disruption caused by the pandemic, we think it is worth continuing with that plan.
-Things will be different to what you might usually expect but you are committing to a three year study program (maybe more) and there will be many opportunities over that time to experience everything you hoped for.
+Was your heart was and is it still set on going to university to do a particular course and you get the results you need?
+If so, then despite the disruption caused by the pandemic, we think it is worth continuing with that plan.
+Things will be different to what you might usually expect but you are committing to a three year study program (maybe more).
+There will be many opportunities over that time to experience everything you hoped for.

 3. I want a gap year, what should I do next?

 A gap year is always a challenge.
 It’s an opportunity for personal growth, reflection and to gain experience in work, volunteering, independent living and study and adventure.
 It builds cultural awareness, understanding yourself and others better and reflecting on what’s important.
 It is also hugely enjoyable and life-affirming.

 However, it requires, effort, focus and planning.
 This doesn’t mean you have to fill every hour of every day with activity.
 You should have blocks of time committed to something to keep you on track and motivated.
 So, if your heart is now set on a gap year, this is what to do next:

 1. Get busy doing things.
 Whether it’s applying for jobs, volunteering, doing something creative, learning new skills, taking exercise, helping out around the house or your community.

 2. Refresh or create a CV (to include the above).
 You’ll need to be ready to apply for jobs locally and there will be lots of competition.

 3. Also take some time out to reflect and relax and take a break from screens and music-give your brain a rest!

 1. Research programs you may be interested in as part of travel overseas (or in the UK).
 Speak to several gap year and adventure travel companies about what is currently on offer, terms and conditions.